 Southeast Asia is not only the host of some of the world’s most unique cultures and communities.
 The region’s distinctive hues also come from its natural environment, which happens to serve as the home of some truly intriguing forms of flora and fauna.

 These natural treasures are greatly valued both locally and internationally, which is why they are recognized and protected to a large extent.
 The fact that there are a large number of national parks—such as the Gunung Mulu National Park and Komodo National Park—and protected areas in Southeast Asia should testify to this adequately.

 What follows is a list that focuses on the fauna of Southeast Asia, by shedding some light on seven animals that are prominent and distinct parts of the region’s natural ecosystem.
 Be sure to keep your eyes peeled, because the next time you happen to be in Southeast Asia, you might just see one or more of them!

 Malayan Tapirs or Asian Tapirs are best known for their distinct white and black body, alongside their long snouts.
-The Malayan Tapir is said to be the largest of all species of tapirs, and is unfortunately an endangered species, as listed on the IUCN Red List.
+The Malayan Tapir is said to be the largest of all species of tapirs, and is, unfortunately, an endangered species, as listed on the IUCN Red List.

 COMMONLY FOUND IN: The jungles of Indonesia, Malaysia, Myanmar and Thailand

 The Orangutan is a truly magnificent creature that is easily identified by its bright brownish-red hair and large size.
-These great apes are highly respected by wildlife experts for their intelligence, their usually gentle demeanour and their strong mother-and-child bond.
+These great apes are highly respected by wildlife experts for their intelligence, their usually gentle demeanor, and their strong mother-and-child bond.